-Recommendations for future label revisions (sections 4.1-4.3)
+Recommendations for future label revisions (sections 5.1-5.3)

-- Consider re-grading the A-to-G efficiency scale in preference to adding more plus signs; - Maximise the impact of the demarcation between the green and yellow parts of the scale; - Ensure that all efficiency classes indicated on the label are still permitted for sale; - Review problematic icons; - If an in-depth assessment shows there would be a net benefit, consider returning to the previous system of labelling energy consumption per cycle for products that are not used continuously - If an in-depth assessment shows there would be a net benefit, consider using national language to clarify units, icons or explain local elements - Revisit the 'Energ[y]' text; - Raise awareness that labelling is an EU scheme operated by the European Commission with support from Member States; and - Strengthen label comprehension through educational communication campaigns.
+- Consider re-grading the A-to-G efficiency scale in preference to adding more plus signs. - Maximise the impact of the demarcation between the green and yellow parts of the scale. - Try to ensure that all efficiency classes indicated as being active on the label are still permitted for sale. - Review problematic icons. - If an in-depth assessment shows there would be a net benefit, consider returning to the previous system of labelling energy consumption per cycle for products that are not used continuously. - If an in-depth assessment shows there would be a net benefit, consider using national language to clarify units, icons or explain local elements. - Revisit the 'Energ[y]' text. - Raise awareness that labelling is an EU scheme operated by the European Commission with support from Member States; and - Strengthen label comprehension through educational communication campaigns.

-Recommendations for the label scale (section 4.3.2)
+Recommendations for the label scale (section 5.3.2)